Healthy pregnancy diet do’s and don’ts

-Food sources: Lean meat, poultry, fish, beans, peas, eggs, nuts and tofu are the best food sources to get protein from during pregnancy.
+Food sources: Protein options include lean meat, poultry, fish, beans, peas, eggs, nuts and tofu are the best food sources to get protein from during pregnancy.
 The wise choice is to choose the best quality of protein sources, such as organic products.

 Foods to eat during pregnancy

-A balanced diet during pregnancy should, first and foremost, contain good quality protein products, complex carbohydrates and unsaturated fats.
+A healthy diet during pregnancy should, first and foremost, contain good quality protein products, complex carbohydrates and unsaturated fats.
 However, your nutrition needs will differ depending on the trimester you’re in now.

 Foods to eat during the first trimester

-At the beginning of pregnancy, you should choose healthy, fresh and natural food and avoid things that could harm you both, such as food heavy in preservatives.
+Healthy pregnancy meals/snacks for the first trimester include those that are fresh and natural, and those that are without added preservatives.
 Taking additional vitamins and minerals in the form of tablets (except folic acid) is inadvisable during the first three months of pregnancy.
 Excess of some vitamins (e.g. vitamin A) can even be harmful to the developing fetus.
-Of course, you should give up alcohol completely.
+Of course, you should also give up alcohol completely.